Telus Cup: Air Canada Cup (1979–2003)

-Canada's official national under-18 championship, the Air Canada Cup, was established in 1979.
+Canada's official national midget championship, the Air Canada Cup, was established in 1979.
 The inaugural tournament was held in Winnipeg, Manitoba and used a format similar to the Wrigley.
 Each of Canada's twelve branches determined their champions through their own playoff system.
 The branch champions advanced to the national tournament to play for the Air Canada Cup.

 In 1984, the Air Canada Cup was revised to the current six-team format.
 Five regional champions, decided by inter-branch competition (except for Québec), and a predetermined host team play a round-robin with the top four teams qualifying for the playoff round.
 A total of 19 games are played over six days of competition.

 Telus Cup (2004–present)

 After Air Canada's sponsorship ended in 2003, Telus Communications Inc, a subsidiary of Telus Corporation signed on as the new title sponsor and the national championship was rechristened as the Telus Cup in October 2004.

 Teams from Saskatchewan and Quebec have been dominant at this event and have captured the most medals.
 The most successful teams include the Notre Dame Hounds, Regina Pat Canadians, Prince Albert Mintos, Lac St-Louis Lions, Richelieu Riverains (now Collège Charles-Lemoyne), and Red Deer Rebels/Chiefs.

 Each year's gold medal game is televised nationally on TSN (English) and RDS (French).